linked-db/linked-ql/README.md

 }
 ```

-✨ _Now, that translates to all the engineering work you once did manaually having been moved to the database, plus, your schema histories now having been encoded **as data** (**instead of as files**), making them queryable, analyzable, and even visualizable, as regular data!_
+✨ _Now, that translates to all the engineering work you once did manaually having been moved to the database, plus, your schema histories also having been encoded **as data** (**instead of as files**), making them queryable, analyzable, and even visualizable, as regular data!_

-Taking that further, you also get a way to *roll forward* from a rollback!
+Taking that further, you also get a way to *roll forward* from a rollback state!
 (Much like hitting "Redo" to reverse a certain "Undo").
-This time, on calling `database.savepoint()`, you specify a "forward" movement from your current point in time:
+This time, on calling `database.savepoint()`, you indicate that you want a "forward" movement from your current point in time:

 ```js
 // "Undo" the last rollback (Gets the users table re-created)